 - Making new friends and ski/ride buddies

-With that, of course it is helpful to use an electric car, if possible, when forming carpools.
+Along with riding the bus or carpooling, of course it is helpful to use an electric car, if possible.
 To support these lower emission vehicles, Brighton, Snowbird, and Alta all offer electric vehicle charging stations!
 Take advantage of this free perk if you or a carpooling buddy has an electric vehicle.

 If you still have questions, visit rideuta.com or call UTA Customer Service at (801) RIDE-UTA (743-3882).